hpc/pavilion2/docs/plugins/schedulers.rst

 3. The job is running.
 4. The job has finished.

-Most of the time, this simply means you will try to cancel the job id, and capture any errors.
+Most of the time, this simply means you will try to cancel the job id and capture any errors.

 Additionally, if your job id encodes information that could denote that